radius logo

 Little Movement in Moving

-Anne Ballard, president of marketing, training and developmental services at Atlanta, GA-based Universal Storage Group, and John Manes, and John Manes, CEO of Katy, TX-based Pinnacle Storage Properties, said moving remains a major reason for storage rentals at their facilities.
+Anne Ballard, president of marketing, training and developmental services at Atlanta, GA-based Universal Storage Group, and John Manes, CEO of Katy, TX-based Pinnacle Storage Properties, said moving remains a major reason for self storage rentals at their facilities.

 Moving "is still the number one reason why people store with us," Manes said.